ContentMine/workshop-resources/software-tutorials/ami/ami-tutorial.md

 ### How to use ami-plugins

-It all starts with scholarly.html-file.
+It all starts with a `scholarly.html`-file.
 For ami to be able to run smoothly, please follow the instructions for [norma](../norma/norma-tutorial.md).
 Your project directory should look like this:

 ```bash
 $ tree dinosaurs-xmls/